Covering $b$-Symbol Metric Codes and the Generalized Singleton Bound: The covering codes in the -symbol metric

 {\bf Theorem 2.2.} {\em The covering radius of Reed-Solomon codes in the $b$-symbol metric satisfies $R_b(RS(n, k))=\min\{n-k+b-1, n\}$.}\\

 {\bf Proof.} Any $k$ consecutive coordinate positions satisfy the required property in Corollary 2.2 for Reed-Solomon codes.
-On the other hand it is well-known that the covering radius of $RS(n, k)$ is $n-k$, see \cite{CHLL}.
-The conclusion follows from $R_H({\bf C})+b-1\leq R_b({\bf C})$.\\
+On the other hand the covering radius of the code $RS(n, k)$ is $n-k$.
+The conclusion follows from the conclusion $R_H({\bf C})+b-1\leq R_b({\bf C})$ in Proposition 2.1.\\

-Since there are many MDS symbol-pair or MDS $b$-symbol linear cyclic codes constructed, see for example \cite{KZL15,Dinh20}, it is an interesting open problem to determine the covering radii of these MDS codes in pair-metric or $b$-symbol metric, as in Theorem 2.2.
+Since there are many MDS symbol-pair or MDS $b$-symbol linear cyclic codes constructed, see for example \cite{KZL15,Dinh20}, it is an interesting open problem to determine the covering radii of these MDS codes in the pair metric or the $b$-symbol metric, as in Theorem 2.2.
 In Theorem 2.4 and Corollary 2.4 some lower bounds on their covering radii in the pair metric are given.\\

+We recall some basic facts about algebraic geometry codes.
+We refer to Chapter 10 of \cite{Lint1}, Chapter 13 of \cite{HP} and \cite{TV} for the basic notations and definitions in algebraic geometry.
 Let ${\bf X}$ be an absolutely irreducible projective smooth genus $g$ curve defined over ${\bf F}_q$.
 Let $P_1,\ldots,P_n$ be $n$ distinct rational points of ${\bf X}$ over ${\bf F}_q$.
 Let ${\bf G}$ be a rational divisor over ${\bf F}_q$ of degree $\deg({\bf G})$ where $2g-2 <\deg({\bf G})<n$ and Let ${\bf L}({\bf G})$ be the function space associated with the divisor ${\bf G}$.
-The algebraic-geometric code associated with ${\bf G}$, $P_1,\ldots,P_n$ is defined by The dimension of this code is follows from the Riemann-Roch Theorem, see \cite{TV}.
+The algebraic geometry function code associated with ${\bf G}$, $P_1,\ldots,P_n$ is defined by The dimension of this code is from the Riemann-Roch Theorem, see \cite{TV}.
 The minimum Hamming distance is The Reed-Solomon codes are just the algebraic-geometric codes over the genus $0$ curve.
-Algebraic-geometric residual code with the dimension $k=n-m+g-1$ and minimum Hamming distance $d_H \geq m-2g+2$ can be defined, we refer to \cite{HP,TV} for the detail.\\
+Algebraic geometry residual code with the dimension $k=n-m+g-1$ and minimum Hamming distance $d_H \geq m-2g+2$ were also defined, we refer to \cite{Lint1,HP,TV} for the detail.\\

-From the Riemann-Roch Theorem any $k-1$ columns in one generator matrix of an algebraic-geometric $[n, k]_q$ code are linear independent.
+From the Riemann-Roch Theorem, any $k-1$ columns in one generator matrix of an algebraic-geometric $[n, k]_q$ code are linear independent.
 Hence we have the following upper bound on the covering radius of an algebraic-geometric code.\\

-{\bf Corollary 2.3.} {\em Let ${\bf C}$ be an algebraic-geometric $[n, k]_q$ code, then its covering radius in the $b$-symbol metric is at most $n-k+b$.}\\
+{\bf Corollary 2.3.} {\em Let ${\bf C}$ be an algebraic-geometric $[n, k]_q$ code, then its covering radius in the $b$-symbol metric is at most $n-k+b-1$.}\\